SomeWeekendReading/someweekendreading.github.io/_posts/2024-04-01-unaffordable-rich.md

 ## The Weekend Conclusion

-["Eat the rich"](https://en.wikipedia.org/wiki/Eat_the_rich) is a popular slogan among the young in the West now.
+["Eat the rich"](https://en.wikipedia.org/wiki/Eat_the_rich) is a popular slogan among young folks in the West now.
 Better slogans might be: "tax the rich", and "expose the rich" to public scrutiny of what they own.

 [(_Ceterum censeo, Trump incarcerandam esse._)]({{ site.baseurl }}/trump-danger-test/#the-weekend-conclusion)